Ouroboros Foundation

 The protocol charges one-time borrowing and redemption fees that algorithmically adjust based on the last redemption time.
 For example: If more redemptions are happening (which means USDx is likely trading at less than 1 USD), the borrowing fee would continue to increase, discouraging borrowing.

 To borrow you must open a Position and deposit a certain amount of collateral.
 Then you can draw USDx up to a collateral ratio of the configured MCR (Minimum Collateral Ratio).
-A minimum debt of 2,000 USDx
+A minimum debt of 2,000 USDx is required.

 A Position is where you take out and maintain your loan.
 Each Position is linked to an Ethereum address and each address can have just one Position per Collateral type.
 If you are familiar with Vaults or CDPs from other platforms, Positions are similar in concept.